dino-eccv2026/DiNoT/README.md

-# DiNo: DiNo: Directional Noise Transport for Semantic Alignment in Diffusion Models
+# DiNo: Directional Noise Transport for Semantic Alignment in Diffusion Models

 ---